inspire-eu-validation/download-service/A.02.TGR2.conformtoAtomSpecification.md

 The Atom Download service feed and all entries for a Atom Dataset feeds must validate against the [Atom specification](README.md#ref_atom).

 * validate the Atom service feed to RFC 4287
-* for each [link to an Atom dataset feed](#atom_dataset_feed_link) in the service feed, resolve the link the referenced Atom feed and validate that to RFC 4287
+* for each [link to an Atom dataset feed](#atom_dataset_feed_link) in the service feed, resolve the link to the referenced Atom feed and validate that to RFC 4287

 **Reference(s)**: